ShuyingWang/SIR-SEIR-Model-MCMC/README.md

 # SIR-SEIR-Model-MCMC

-Bayesian Data Augmentation for Partially Observed Stochastic Compartmental Models
+This is the officail Github release for paper: Bayesian Data Augmentation for Partially Observed Stochastic Compartmental Models.
+We provide the R code for running our experiements.